chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 A common occurence in sleep data is spurious sleep sessions, where the subject is incorrectly reported as being asleep.
 Spurious sleep sessions are typically short (a few minutes to hours), occur during the day, and can be due to:

 - Pets lying on the bed (radar devices)
-- The participant lying still in bed, e.g. reading or watching TV (radar devices, actigraphy)
+- The subject lying still in bed, e.g. reading or watching TV (radar devices, actigraphy)
 - Movement in the room, such as curtains blowing in the wind (radar devices)
-- The participant taking a nap during the day, which might not be of interest in the context of a particular study
+- The subject taking a nap during the day, which might not be of interest in the context of a particular study

 The **Compliance tab** (main app panel) highlights days where multiple sleep sessions took place, as well as some characteristics of these sessions.
 This can help quickly identify spurious sleep sessions, as well as days with multiple sleep sessions which could bias sleep regularity measurements.